JoeSz/Exopite-Simple-Options-Framework/README.md

                                                             // get_option( id )
-    'parent'            => 'plugins.php',                   // Required, sub page to your options page 'submenu'           => true,                            // Required for submenu 'title'             => 'Demo Admin Page',               //The name of this page 'capability'        => 'manage_options',                // The capability needed to view the page 'plugin_basename'   =>  plugin_basename( plugin_dir_path( __DIR__ ) . $this->plugin_name . '.php' ),
+    'parent'            => 'plugins.php',                   // Required, sub page to your options page 'submenu'           => true,                            // Required for submenu 'title'             => 'Demo Admin Page',               // The name in the WordPress menu and the title of the Option page
+    'option_title'      => 'Demo Admin Page',               // The title of the Option page, this will override 'title' 'capability'        => 'manage_options',                // The capability needed to view the page 'plugin_basename'   =>  plugin_basename( plugin_dir_path( __DIR__ ) . $this->plugin_name . '.php' ),
     // 'tabbed'            => false,                        // is tabbed or not